USS Kittiwake Wreck

 The Kittiwake is 251 feet long, 44 feet on her beam, and drafted 19 feet fully loaded.
 Her light displacement was 1704 tons and full displacement was 2193 tons.
-After removal of much of the equipment and steel on board, her displacement is around 1800 tons of steel for sinking.
+After removal of much of the equipment and steel on board, her displacement was around 1800 tons of steel for sinking.

-She is a very solid steel hull/steel superstructure that had 18 bulkheads, a single screw propeller made of solid brass that is still on board, and had a complement while in active duty of 10 Officers and 98 enlisted service personnel.
+She is a very solid steel hull/steel superstructure that had 18 bulkheads, a single screw propeller made of solid brass that is still on board, and had a complement, while in active duty, of 10 Officers and 98 enlisted service personnel.
 Her armament was removed before export from the USA.

 She was built in 1945 and is the first US military vessel purposely sunk in foreign waters.
 She served as a submarine rescue ship in the US Navy during World War II, Korea and Vietnam and was decommissioned in 1994.
 She supposedly recovered the "Black Box" from NASA's 1985 Challenger explosion.